 Kleinstuck Preserve – City of Kalamazoo

-From the I-94/Oakland Drive exit (#75) drive north on Oakland Drive about 1-3/4 miles and turn right at Chevy Chase; drive 1/4 mile and park on the street at the bottom of the hill.
+From the I-94/Oakland Drive exit (#75) drive north on Oakland Drive about 1-3/4 miles and turn right at Chevy Chase; park in designated area at the curve at the bottom on the hill.
+Note that parking on Chevy Chase Blvd is no longer allowed.
+If the spaces are full, parking is available on Hudson Street near the YMCA which is located at 1001 W. Maple Street.
+Access the preserve on the right where Hudson Street ends.
 Kleinstuck is the place to be in spring, from the first of April to late May, with the peak time late April and early May, before trees leaf out.
-Take the trail behind the guardrail; this meets the main loop trail that goes around the wetland.
-There are several side trails as well.
 In 31 years of spring surveys, 205 species have been recorded, including 38 warbler species.
 On a good day in May, 60-70 species can be found.
 Fall and winter can also be pretty good.

 Asylum Lake Preserve – City of Kalamazoo

-From US-131, take Stadium Drive east about 1-1/4 miles.
-Turn right at Rambling Road (stoplight).
-Follow Rambling Road about ¾ of a mile and turn right onto Winchell Avenue.
-The entrance is just under two miles on Winchell Avenue and is on the left.
-Park along the street.
+From US-131, take Stadium Drive east to Drake Road.
+Turn right.
+Near top of hill, turn left into parking lot.
 Habitats include lake, deciduous woods, restored native grassland, and some marsh area.
-Many trails.
+There are many trails.
 Due to the variety of habitats, bird diversity is often good from spring through fall, though spring has the largest number and variety.
+[Please note: parking is no longer allowed at Winchell Avenue entrance to Asylum Lake Preserve.

 Wolf Lake State Fish Hatchery – M-43 and Fish Hatchery Road